Dynamic scheduling in a partially fluid, partially lossy queueing system: Introduction

 \subsection{Related Literature}

-The present paper is a follow-up of our prior work \cite{Value,ANOR}, which analyses the same heterogeneous queueing system under the SFJ limit for a class of (partially) \emph{static} scheduling policies.
+\ignore{A study has been done for a similar model in \cite{ANOR} but with static policies, in which the admission control of eager class does not depend upon the number of customers in the tolerant class. .
+In \cite{ANOR}, a pseudo-conservation law has been established which relates the blocking the blocking probability of the eager customers and the performance experienced by the tolerant class.
+These conservation laws are derived under a partial fluid scaling, in which the arrival and service rate of eager customers are scaled to infinity, such that the offered load of this class remains constant.
+This scaling regime is also characterised as the SFJ scaling.
+The conservation laws derived in \cite{ANOR} implies that, under the partial scaling regime mentioned above, the performance experienced by the tolerant class depends only on the blocking probability of the eager class and not on the admission control and scheduling policy that produce that blocking probability.} The present paper is a follow-up of our prior work \cite{Value,ANOR}, which analyses the same heterogeneous queueing system under the SFJ limit for a class of (partially) \emph{static} scheduling policies.
 Under this class of policies, the scheduling of the eager class is oblivious to the state of the tolerant queue, with the tolerant queue simply utilizing the service capacity left unused by the eager class.
 Clearly, this class of schedulers is restrictive.
 In the present paper, we consider general \emph{dynamic} policies, where eager scheduling depends on the occupancy of the tolerant queue.
 This generalization, which requires a non-trivial analysis, results is a substantial expansion of the achievable region of feasible performance vectors (as is shown in Sections~\ref{sec:Achievable Region} \& \ref{sec:pareto}).
 Moreover, the generalization to dynamic policies necessitates the identification of a Pareto-complete family of schedulers (which is the goal of Section~\ref{sec:pareto}); within the restricted class of static schedulers analysed in \cite{Value,ANOR}, it turns out that all policies are efficient.

 Aside from \cite{ANOR,Value}, the only prior work we are aware of that analyses a part-queueing, part-loss service system is \cite{CD_close}.
 In this paper, the authors obtain the performance metrics for all classes in closed form, assuming exponential inter-arrival and service times for all classes, under a certain {\it static} priority scheduling discipline.
 However, we note that \cite{CD_close} does not attempt to address the \emph{tradeoff} between the performance of the two classes, which is central to the present work.